ehultee/ehultee.github.io/_pages/group.md

 processing large datasets in Python.
 Thanks to a remote connection to the lab computer, he can do this work from anywhere!
 When he is not coding, Finn is an avid outdoorsman.

-**Evelyn Sorensen** (Earth & Climate '25) is a MINT research assistant for Summer 2023.
+**Aiden Pape** (Computer Science '25) joins MINT as a research assistant for Spring 2024.
-She works on glacier model development, testing a new method for simulating iceberg calving for idealized settings in the Ice sheet and Sea-level System Model (ISSM).
+Aiden will develop and document open-source software for multi-variate statistical analysis of glaciological observations.

 ## Past MINT members
+**Evelyn Sorensen** (Earth & Climate '25) was a MINT research assistant for Summer 2023.
+She worked on glacier model development, testing a new method for simulating iceberg calving in the Ice sheet and Sea-level System Model (ISSM).
+Evelyn passed away in September 2023.
+MINT mourns the loss of our brilliant, cherished group member.

 **Molly Arndt** (Earth & Climate '23) completed a B.Sc. thesis on climate-model-derived uncertainties in future glacial water resources at city scale.
 She simulated glacial runoff